interdiscipline/lockup/README.md

 ## Advanced Usage

-### Use Lockup around a specific action or controller:
+### Use Lockup around a specific controller:

-1. Add this line to your application's Gemfile:

-        gem 'lockup'

-2. Define a codeword (see Usage above).

-3. Do _not_ update the routes.rb
+1. Follow the installtion instructions above.

+2. In your application_controller.rb file, add:

+        skip_before_action :check_for_lockup

 4. In the controller(s) you would like to restrict:

-        before_action :check_for_lockup, only: [:edit, :update, :new, :destroy, :create]
+        before_action :check_for_lockup

 ### Link it with no typing: